b-rodrigues/rixpress_demos/quarto_args/Readme.md

-## Multi-language pipeline example
+## Multi-language pipeline example with additional Quarto args

-This example demonstrates how Python and R can work together to build a Quarto document that compiles to an HTML file.
+This is the same example as in the `pyton_r` folder, but here the markdown document gets compiled to PDF using Typst.
+This example demonstrates how Python and R can work together to build a Quarto document that compiles to a PDF file using Typst.

 - **`gen-env.R`**: An R script that uses the `{rix}` package to generate a Nix expression.
 This expression defines an environment with both R and Python,